arshmun/arshmun.github.io/index.md

 ## Curated AI Projects (Machine Learning, Deep Learning, Computer Vision and NLP)

 ---
-### Diabetes Prediction using Random Forest and RNN-LSTM with CDC Survey Data -- [[View Code](https://colab.research.google.com/drive/1j8tg9IQpLnMZbguNvT715ACqKfhf1Edo?usp=sharing)]
+### Diabetes Prediction Using Random Forest and RNN-LSTM with CDC Survey Data -- [[View Code](https://colab.research.google.com/drive/1j8tg9IQpLnMZbguNvT715ACqKfhf1Edo?usp=sharing)]

-The BRFSS is a health related telephone survey conducted anually by CDC.
-The dataset comprises responses from over 400,000 individuals focusing on various health-related risk factors.
-My goal was to predict whether an invidual has diabetes based on the responses and I built an entire end to end workflow to predict prevelance of diabetes in individuals using machine learning and deep learning techniques.
+The Behavioral Risk Factor Surveillance System (BRFSS) is an annual health-related telephone survey conducted by the CDC.
+This dataset comprises responses from over 400,000 individuals, focusing on various health-related risk factors.
+My goal was to predict an individual's diabetes status based on these responses.
+I developed a comprehensive end-to-end workflow to estimate the prevalence of diabetes in individuals, utilizing both machine learning and deep learning techniques.

 [![](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](#)